Skip to main content

 Project Activities

-The researchers will survey all district GT coordinators in the state to capture GT program features and will combine these data with state administrative datasets to assess the relationship between GT program features and short- and long-term student outcomes.
-The researchers will also examine mediators and moderators of the relationship, and will give special attention to factors that contribute to the success of minorities and low-income students, who have historically been underrepresented in GT programs.
+The researchers surveyed all district GT coordinators in the state to capture GT program features and combined these data with state administrative datasets to assess the relationship between GT program features and short- and long-term student outcomes.
+The researchers also examined mediators and moderators of the relationship, and gave special attention to factors that contribute to the success of minorities and low-income students, who have historically been underrepresented in GT programs.

 Structured Abstract